CrowdStrike/falcon-helm/helm-charts/falcon-sensor/README.md

 * Azure Kubernetes Service (AKS) - Linux Nodes Only
 * Google Kubernetes Engine (GKE)
 * Rancher K3s
-  * Nodes must be Linux distributions supported by CrowdStrike.
-See [https://falcon.crowdstrike.com/support/documentation/20/falcon-sensor-for-linux#operating-systems](https://falcon.crowdstrike.com/support/documentation/20/falcon-sensor-for-linux#operating-systems) for supported Linux distributions and kernels.
-* Red Hat OpenShift Container Platform 4.6+
+* Red Hat OpenShift Container Platform 4.6+ - Falcon Container sensor only

 # Dependencies

 1. Requires a x86_64 Kubernetes cluster
-1. Must be a CrowdStrike customer with access to the Falcon Linux Sensor and Falcon Container downloads.
+1. Must be a CrowdStrike customer with access to the Falcon Linux Sensor (container image) and Falcon Container from the CrowdStrike Container Registry.
+1. Kubernetes nodes must be Linux distributions supported by CrowdStrike.
-1. Before deploying the Helm chart, you should have a Falcon Linux Sensor as a container and/or Falcon Container sensor in the container registry before installing the Helm Chart.
+1. Before deploying the Helm chart, you should have a Falcon Linux Sensor and/or Falcon Container sensor in your own container registry or use CrowdStrike's registry before installing the Helm Chart.
 See the Deployment Considerations for more.
 1. Helm 3.x is installed and supported by the Kubernetes vendor.

 # Installation